RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/1-Leads/1-Creating-Editing-and-Deleting-a-Lead/1-Creating-Editing-and-Deleting-a-Lead.md

-# Creating, Editing, and Deleting a Lead
+# Creating, Updating, and Deleting a Lead

 ### Overview